 The governors work as a team.
 Individual governors have no power or responsibility and it is only the full governing body which has corporate legal powers and duties.

 Click to view a copy of the governing body Code of Conduct.

 All governors have read the statutory guidance for schools about Keeping children safe in education, which is published by the Department for Education.

 Who sits on the governing body

 The governing body comprises volunteers who are committed to doing their very best to support the school, its pupils and staff.
 Governors are part of the school team, and come from all walks of life, with a wide range of different skills and talents.
 Some governors have had a long association with the school, whilst others are more recent appointments.
 All governors share a vision for the school to continue to improve, offering the best education and experience for all of its children and young people.

-Rosie Evans, a recently appointed parent governor, explains why she got involved.
+one governor explains why they got involved.
 Her thoughts are shared by the other governors:

 'We ... know how challenging the behaviour of our young people can be, but with it comes the great rewards of each and every small progression they make and the knowledge that we have helped them on their journey to reach their full potential.
 To be able to send a child to school knowing they are happy to be there; in a safe environment that is able to meet the child's needs.
 Providing them with the appropriate methods of teaching to enable them to reach their true potential.'

 The Governing Body